Granola-Team/mina-indexer/ops/README.md

 Downloads historical Mina PCBs in the Granola storage bucket by using `rclone`.
 See the instructions at the top of the script.

-### `./download-staking-ledgers.rb`

-Downloads Mina staking ledgers stored in the Granola storage bucket by using `rclone`.
-See the instructions at the top of the script.

 ### `./format-graphql-in-hurl-files.rb`

 Standardize formatting of GraphQL in `hurl` files.